 This slide shows an already-configured stand-alone application server.
 This presentation begins with that server as the base and explains how to configure it to include the WebSphere Process Server or WebSphere Enterprise Service Bus function.
-Note that if you have the WebSphere Process Server for z/OS V6.0.1 product, you can configure the server with EITHER WebSphere Process Server, which includes the WebSphere Enterprise Service Bus function, OR WebSphere Enterprise Service Bus only.
-If you have the WebSphere Enterprise Service Bus for z/OS V6.0.1 product, your only option is to configure the server with WebSphere Enterprise Service Bus for z/OS V6.0.1 product, your only option is to
+Note that if you have the WebSphere Process Server for z/OS V6.0.2 product, you can configure the server with either WebSphere Process Server, which includes the WebSphere Enterprise Service Bus function or WebSphere Enterprise Service Bus only.
+If you have the WebSphere Enterprise Service Bus for z/OS V6.0.2 product, your only option is to configure the server with WebSphere Enterprise Service Bus function.

 The first thing you need to do for the configuration is run the zSMPInstall.sh script in order to create symlinks in your WebSphere Application Server configuration to the WebSphere Process Server or WebSphere Enterprise Service Bus product code.
 This is really a task for the system administrator, since it is somewhat of an extension of the SMP/E install.
 You should use a WebSphere Administrator user ID to run the script.
-The zSMPInstall.sh script will also add plug-ins to the Administrative Console for new functions needed for the WebSphere Process Server or WebSphere Enterprise Service Bus.
+The zSMPInstall.sh script will also add plug-ins to the administrative console for new functions needed for the WebSphere Process Server or WebSphere Enterprise Service Bus.
 You need to specify the SMP/E root where you installed the WebSphere Process Server or WebSphere Enterprise Service Bus product code and the WAS_HOME for the WebSphere Application Server profile you are updating.
-The script will perform the preregonly function for you automatically to ensure that any prerequisites are met.
-Note that before running the script, you should BACKUP your WebSphere Application Server configuration HFS first!
-This can be run from a telnet session or OMVS.
+The script will perform the prerequisite only function for you automatically to ensure that any prerequisites are met.
+Note that before running the script, you should backup your WebSphere Application Server configuration HFS first.
+The zSMPInstall script can be run from a telnet session or OMVS.
 You may find you need to increase some OMVS parameters such as MAXFILEPROC, MAXPROCUSER or MAXCPUTIME when running the shell script this way.
 For example, you may need to specify: SETOMVS MAXCPUTIME=86400

+The zSMPInstall.sh script can also be run from JCL.
 This slide shows an example of running the shell script from JCL.